 For interchange with Pro Tools versions higher than 5.0, the Pro Tools system itself will be able to import and export to v5.0 session format.
-PC Pro Tools systems cannot provide Mac format sessions, and so cannot export to a 5.0 session that SADiE can import, although with modern systems, AAF can provide an interchange method.
+PC Pro Tools systems cannot provide Mac format sessions, and so cannot interchange using this method, although with modern systems, AAF can provide an interchange method.